Radage works with sculpture, performance, video, text and sound.

 Their core concern is remembering a fluency in spiritual connection to the more than human by reclaiming and foregrounding, within a feminist framework, intuition and emotionality as potent creative tools, historically disregarded within patriarchal structures.

-Radage has shown their work internationally and has been supported by Arts Council England, The British Council and Shape Arts.
-A selection of their work is represented by qap.digital.
-Notable shows and performances include Whitstable Biennale (UK), Venice International Performance Art Week (IT), MAMBO (Bogota, CO) GIANT Gallery (Bournemouth, UK), San Mei Gallery (London, UK), Meno Parkas Gallery (LT) and Parlour Gallery (London, UK).
-Alicia graduated from The Royal Central School of Speech and Drama in 2011 with a Distinction in Advanced Theatre Practice.
+Alicia has shown their work internationally and has been supported by Arts Council England, The British Council and Shape Arts.
+Notable shows and performances include Pictorum Gallery (UK), Whitstable Biennale (UK), Venice International Performance Art Week (IT), MAMBO (Bogota, CO), GIANT Gallery (Bournemouth, UK), San Mei Gallery (London, UK), Meno Parkas Gallery (LT) and Parlour Gallery (London, UK).
+Alicia graduated from The Royal Central School of Speech and Drama in 2011 with a Distinction in MA Advanced Theatre Practice.